-The unfortunate answer is that U.S. faucets will not work “out of the box” with English plumbing because our standards are different.
+The unfortunate answer is US faucets will not work out of the box with English plumbing because our standards are different.
 You can, however, make a few modifications to the English rough-in to fit the American faucet.
 Before we discuss the workaround, let’s take a look at why they don’t work in the first place.

 Simply put, American plumbing threading is tapered while British plumbing threads are non-tapered.
-Accoring to Wikipedia, plumbing threads are tapered in the US because this allows them to self-tap slightly when torqued and form a seal as the threads compress against each other.
+Plumbing threads are tapered in the US because this allows them to self-tap slightly when torqued and form a seal as the threads compress against each other.
 This means that NPT fittings are easiest to make leak free with the aid of Teflon tape or a similar thread sealant compound.
 This standard is known as Nominal Pipe Taper (NPT) and can be seen in cross-section below:

-Notice that the NPT threading is on a 60 degree angle, comes to a point at each crest and is tapered.
+Notice the NPT threading is on a 60-degree angle, comes to a point at each crest, and is tapered.

 This is why an NPT standard American faucet will not fit a set of British supply lines that accept BSP standard faucets.

-Now, you might be able to work around this by using both an American faucet and supply lines with an NPT standard rough-in threaded pipe.
-The NPT rough-in pipe would then have to be sweated on to the existing British interior plumbing.
+You may be able to work around this by using both American faucet and supply lines with an NPT standard rough-in threaded pipe.
+The NPT rough-in pipe would then have to be sweated onto the existing British interior plumbing.
 I have not personally tried this, but I believe it could be done relatively easily.
-If you live in the UK, check with your plumber first before ordering any U.S. plumbing.
+If you live in the UK, check with your plumber first before ordering any US plumbing.
 I would be very interested to hear how others have approached and solved this problem.